teasus/SocialHub-SpringBoot/README.md

 SocialHub - Fullstack Social Media Application

-SocialHub is a fullstack social media application developed using React JS, MaterialUI, Formik, Spring Boot, Spring Security 3, JWT, MySQL, and RazorPay.
+SocialHub is a fullstack social media application developed using React JS, MaterialUI, Formik, Spring Boot 3, Spring Security 6, JWT, MySQL, and RazorPay.
 This project aims to provide users with a platform for social interactions akin to Twitter, with features such as tweet posting, editing, liking, sharing, real-time chatting, and seamless payments integration via RazorPay.
 Table of Contents

     Technologies Used